pguti778/testinginjava/readme.md

 ## Structure

-Luckly for us in most Java projects, we have a good [project structure](https://maven.apache.org/guides/introduction/introduction-to-the-standard-directory-layout.html) - I think it was originated by Maven, but I can't tell for sure.
+Luckily for us in most Java projects, we have a good [project structure](https://maven.apache.org/guides/introduction/introduction-to-the-standard-directory-layout.html) - I think it was originated by Maven, but I can't tell for sure.

-This is how it's structured:
+For our study, we will focus on the following folders:

 ### Main application code
 ```